 Stressful times such as this will likely create new persons of interest for your team, and these individuals may be more difficult to identify, especially as they manifest from inside your organization.

 Take bold action

 Simply put, as a security professional you must take action with the best information available and then pivot when required.
 Inaction is a recipe for disaster, and focusing on only perfect outcomes leads to indecisiveness.
 Our programs will be defined by how we act in this time of crisis, and in order to succeed we need to be more creative and scrappy, realizing that there is no authoritative playbook for addressing what we are facing today.
 We will experiment, make adjustments, and occasionally be surprised by the success that comes under intense pressure.

 Instill confidence in your team

 None of us have ever experienced a situation like this — one that has such a broad impact on both domestic and international organizations.
 The best solutions to address COVID-19 challenges will be those that are simplest and adhere to the fundamentals that guide the work that we do everyday.
 We need to collaborate with our peers and remember that those lessons learned plant the seeds for future successes.
-While there are a range of factors that are likely to increase threats and vulnerabilities, many will remain more predictable and we can continue to ensure safety for our people, property, and our brand’s reputation.
+While there are a range of factors that are likely to increase threats and vulnerabilities, many will remain more predictable and with strong security vigilance we can continue to ensure safety for our people, property, and our brand’s reputation.